Professional Student Loan Caps Omit Nursing

 The American Nurses Association (ANA) is working closely with our coalition partners – both within and beyond the nursing community – to ensure a strong, unified response.

-ANA will submit formal comments and lead a multi-pronged advocacy campaign as opportunities to pressure DOE to recognize nursing as a professional field arise.
+ANA submitted formal comments and led a multi-pronged advocacy campaign as opportunities to pressure ED to recognize nursing as a professional field arise.

 Coalition Work:

-Already, two major coalitions that ANA engages with have submitted letters to the Department urging inclusion of nurses and APRNs.
+Two major coalitions that ANA engages with submitted letters to the Department urging inclusion of nurses and APRNs.

 Next Steps:

-The Department of Education published its proposed rule, and the public comment window closes March 2.
-We are collaborating with our Constituent/State Nursing Associations on a coordinated, rapid response to amplify our position.
+We are collaborating with our Constituent/State Nursing Associations, organizational affiliates, and other nursing community partners on a coordinated, rapid response to amplify our position.

-Check back for more updates, talking points, and grassroot calls to actions as this issue develops.
+Check back for more updates, talking points, and grassroot mobilizations as this issue develops.
+Sign up for RN Action alerts to receive urgent calls to action and updates